 WMU admitted and returning students

 We provide students and parents time to learn and ask questions about financial aid at WMU.
 This includes a browsing session, panel discussion and informal questions at mixers.
-Discussion topics include: types of funding and how to access, loan pro's and con's, importance of a budget, scholarship opportunities freshman year and beyond, overview and explanation of the student financial aid award letter, communications and special circumstances that may affect financial aid awards and disbursement.
+Discussion topics include: types of funding and how to access, loan pro's and con's, importance of a budget, scholarship opportunities freshman year and beyond, overview and explanation of the student financial aid offer letter, communications and special circumstances that may affect financial aid offers and disbursement.

 Student organizations and departmental presentations